resgateio/resgate/docs/res-protocol-v1.1-update.md

 The update only affects [Model change event](res-service-protocol.md#model-change-event).

-The specification has been updated to have the changed properties contained in a `props` field:
+The specification has been updated to have the changed properties contained in a `values` field:

 **v1.0 model change event payload:**
 ```json